 Typically, Farmhouse style homes are asymmetrical in design with bright open interior spaces.
 Marvin product lines, Signature (wood interior-aluminum clad exterior), Elevate (Wood interior, fiberglass exterior), or Essential (all fiberglass) all offer a variety of shapes and sizes.

 Traditional Farmhouse style may prefer black double-hung windows with four or six-lite grilles.
 Both traditional and modern farmhouses can mix a variety of window sizes and shapes, typical of the asymmetrical architecture.Learn About Window Styles

 Window Colors that Work: Painting Your Windows with One or Two Colors

-When replacing existing windows or building many homeowners assume color choice is limited and if you don’t take the standard option, you’ll have to pay a lot more for custom.
-Not so when it comes to window finishing choices and few decisions will make as big of an impact on your finished home than selecting black windows.
+When replacing existing windows or building a new home, many homeowners assume their color choice is limited, and if you don’t take the standard option, you’ll have to pay a lot more for custom.
+Not so when it comes to window finishing choices, and few decisions will make as big of an impact on your finished home than selecting black windows.

 The rule for a two-color window is simple, paint the window casing one color and the window sash the other color.

 How to create a two-tone window combination for both the interior and exterior?

 Be aware that these color combinations will look different on the inside or outside of the window, not just due to the wall or house color but because the window design is different.
 Don’t forget to factor in screen colors too.
 Additionally, Farmhouse window molding, that added feature, is chunkier than traditional trim and should be considered in your design plans.